gunjandatta/gunjandatta.github.io/pages/extras/bs/components/icons.md

 category: bs
 permalink: /extras/bs/components/icons/
 ---
 Bootstrap provides a list of the [available icons](https://icons.getbootstrap.com/#icons).
-Icons is a method using the IconTypes enumerator to render a specified icon.
+The library no longer includes all of the icons by default.
 The default size rendered is 32x32, unless specified.

-The library no longer includes all of the icons by default.

 ### TypeScript